 Indicative timetable: First quarter of 2019.

-Selection procedure: to be decided during 2018 using an entrusted entity to be determined.
+Selection procedure: For crowdlending and equity crowdfunding platforms (as financial intermediaries): the EIF will issue a call for expression of interest.
+For loans and equity investments: according to the procedures of the crowdlending and equity crowdfunding platforms selected as financial intermediaries.

 Indicative budget: EUR 20 million from the 2019 budget.